 THAT CERTAIN AGE

 When Alice writes in her diary, she writes on the right side in long camera shots, but on the left side in close-ups.

 According to Alice's diary, Vincent arrives at the guesthouse on August 3.
 The next day they go horse riding and Alice writes about it in her diary.
 The date should be August 4, but her diary page indicates August 5.
-The actual year of the diary used by Alice was for 1936.
+The prop diary used by Alice (Deanna) during the production was for 1936.

+THAT CERTAIN AGE